herbsjs/herbs-cli/readme.md

 ### herbs update

-Generate all necessary layers(graphql, rest, repository, etc) based in your new entity added into entities folder
+Generate all necessary layers(graphql, rest, repository, etc) based on your new entity added into entities folder

 After had created a new entity into entities folder, type in your terminal:
 > herbs update